krkn-chaos/cerberus/README.md

 ### Usage

 #### Config
-Set the supported components to monitor and the tunings like number of iterations to monitor and duration to wait between each check in the config file located at config/config.ini.
+Set the supported components to monitor and the tunings like number of iterations to monitor and duration to wait between each check in the config file located at config/config.yaml.
 A sample config looks like:

 ```
 cerberus:
     kubeconfig_path: ~/.kube/config                      # Path to kubeconfig
     watch_nodes: True                                    # Set to True for the cerberus to monitor the cluster nodes
-    watch_etcd: True                                     # Set to True for the cerberus to monitor the etcd members
-    etcd_namespace: openshift-etcd                       # Namespace to look for the etcd member pods
-    watch_openshift_apiserver: True                      # Set to True for the cerberus to monitor openshift-apiserver pods
-    openshift_apiserver_namespace: openshift-apiserver   # Namespace to look for the openshift-apiserver pods
-    watch_kube_apiserver: True                           # Set to True for the cerberus to monitor openshift-apiserver pods
-    kube_apiserver_namespace: openshift-kube-apiserver   # Namespace to look for the kube-apiserver pods
-    watch_monitoring_stack: True                         # Set to True for the cerberus to monitor prometheus/monitoring stack pods
-    monitoring_stack_namespace: openshift-monitoring     # Namespace to look for the monitoring stack pods
-    watch_kube_controller: True                          # Set to True for the cerberus to monitor kube-controller
-    kube_controller_namespace: openshift-kube-controller # Namespace to look for the kube controller pods
-    watch_machine_api_components: True                   # Set to True for the cerberus to monitor machine api components
-    machine_api_namespace: openshift-machine-api         # Namespace to look for the Machine API components
-    watch_kube_scheduler: True                           # Set to True for the cerberus to monitor kube-scheduler
-    kube_scheduler_namespace: openshift-kube-scheduler   # Namespace to look for the kube scheduler pods
-    watch_openshift_ingress: True                        # Set to True for the cerberus to monitor openshift-ingress
-    openshift_ingress_namespace: openshift-ingress       # Namespace to look for the openshift ingress pods
-    watch_openshift_sdn: True                            # Set to True for the cerberus to monitor openshift-sdn
-    openshift_sdn_namespace: openshift-sdn               # Namespace to look for the openshift-sdn pods
-    watch_ovnkubernetes: False                           # Set to True for the cerberus to monitor ovn kubernetes components
-    ovn_namespace: openshift-ovn-kubernetes              # Namespace to look for the OVNKubernetes pods
+    watch_namespaces:                                    # List of namespaces to be monitored
+        -    openshift-etcd
+        -    openshift-apiserver
+        -    openshift-kube-apiserver
+        -    openshift-monitoring
+        -    openshift-kube-controller
+        -    openshift-machine-api
+        -    openshift-kube-scheduler
+        -    openshift-ingress
+        -    openshift-sdn
+        -    openshift-ovn-kubernetes
     cerberus_publish_status: True                        # When enabled, cerberus starts a light weight http server and publishes the status
 tunings:
     iterations: 5                                        # Iterations to loop before stopping the watch, it will be replaced with infinity when the daemon mode is enabled